mid2SUPAERO/ecoHALE/README.md

 EcoHALE is a low-fidelity multidisciplinary optimization tool for High Altitude Long Endurance (HALE) aircraft, developed from OpenAeroStruct.
 While OpenAeroStruct is a tool for aerostructural optimization based on OpenMDAO, a multidisciplinary design optimization framework.

 The CO2 footprint optimization of a solar-powered High Altitude Long Endurance (HALE) drone is studied.
+The  environmental  footprint of a solar-powered drone comes from the materials used and the building.
-It includes material choice optimization for the structure of the HALE in the MDO approach.
+For this reason, this tool includes material choice optimization for the structure of the HALE in the MDO approach.
 The simple HALE model developed shows acceptable agreement with more complex models.

 ![Convergence Graphs](openaerostruct/docs/convergence_graphs.png)